pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="LELAND">CO-CHAIRMAN LELAND</span>: I think that is a point we have
 got to consider very carefully indeed.
-I judge it is going to come up perhaps for fuller consideration under Chapter IV, <span style="page" id="page45">[p.45]</span> Problems of Selection of Material, and especially under 12, "What are the most practical methods of selection?" so I judge we shall have an opportunity to discuss that more fully at that time, but I think it would be well to bear it in mind
+I judge it is going to come up perhaps for fuller consideration under Chapter IV, <span class="page" id="page45">[p.45]</span> Problems of Selection of Material, and especially under 12, "What are the most practical methods of selection?" so I judge we shall have an opportunity to discuss that more fully at that time, but I think it would be well to bear it in mind